-May not be read by many, but needs to be there for those that need it.
+It may not be read by many, but it must be there for those that need it.

 Accepted payment methods

-While most sites will accept popular credit and debit cards, customers may be looking to find out if they can pay by PayPal or some alternative method.
-Play.com conveys this information well with the symbols at the bottom of its homepage.
+While most sites will accept popular credit and debit cards, customers may be looking to find out if they can pay by PayPal or another alternative method such as Klarna’s ‘buy now, pay later’.

-Websites should detect a user’s location and serve the relevant version of the website, but some may need to provide the option to change this, in case users arrive at the wrong site.
+With many ecommerce sites operating globally, websites should detect a user’s location and serve the relevant version of the website.
+Some may need to provide the option to change this, in case users arrive at the wrong site.

 According to Accenture research, more than half of UK customers want companies to take a stand on issues they care about.
 As such, many leading online retailers are starting to highlight their position on important subjects, using the homepage as an opportunity to promote strategy and practice related to such as sustainability.

 Too much urgency can be off-putting, but discounts and offers remain an effective way to drive sales throughout the year.
 On the homepage, brands can encourage conversions by offering exclusive codes or discounts on specific categories, such as the below example from Asos.